chentianran/chentianran.github.io/teaching/calc2/syllabus.markdown

 The use of such calculators may be required for certain homework problems or in-class activities.
 However, all the quizzes and exams are designed so that no calculator will be needed.
-Therefore calculators or any smart devices with internet capabilities are not allowed on any of the quizzes and exams.
+Therefore calculators or any smart devices with Internet capabilities are not allowed on any of the quizzes and exams.

 ### Daily quizzes